smandli/Channel.Users/README.md

 - Channel.Users.HttpDataProvider: User data provider.
 This could be replaced by other data sources (dbs, files, etc)
 - Channel.Users.Domain.Tests: Unit tests.
 Only a couple added for demostration purposes and lack of time.

+### Improvements

+These are the things that can be done with a bit more of time:

+- Handling of downtimes in the Users data source: Depending how critical is to display results even if they are stale, consider maintaining a locally cached version (either in memory, redis, file storage, db) to fall back to.
+-

 ### Running the application

 Go to the \Channel.Users.Console directory and run the following: